Carrying the coldness of the dissection room and the scent of disinfectant, I returned to the apartment.

 I let out a cold laugh, my heart aching as if it were being twisted.

-"Lu Li, we are Lu Li's wife!
+"Lu Li, we are engaged!
 We are about to get married!
 Yet you have hidden so much from me!
 How can I trust you?!"

-"Do you mean to say that I don't even have the right to know the truth in your heart?!"
+"Do you really think I don’t even have the right to know the truth?!"

 Tears surged uncontrollably, blurring my vision.